webbstacken/it-acronyms/readme.md

 ## Features

 - **CVSS Decoder**: Parses and explains Common Vulnerability Scoring System (CVSS) strings for versions 2.0, 3.0, 3.1, and 4.0
+- **Date and Time**: Displays current time in multiple formats including UTC, GMT, and local time.
+Features timezone selection, DST information, and Unix epoch conversion
-- **Knowledge Base**: A growing collection of IT terms and concepts
+- **Knowledge Base**: A growing collection of IT terms and concepts with search functionality
 - **Snake Game**: A classic snake game implementation
-- **Spelling Alphabet**: Converts text to phonetic alphabet representations
+- **Spelling Alphabet**: Converts text to phonetic alphabet representations various phonetic alphabets
-- **Speech to Text**: A proof of concept for assisting hearing-impaired individuals with real-time speech transcription
+- **Speech to Text**: A proof of concept (POC) for assisting hearing-impaired individuals with real-time speech transcription using Web Speech API

 ## Technical Stack